This post may contain affiliate links. Please see my disclosure policy for details.

 Of course, apples come in a wide variety of types, and each can give the drink its own unique profile that slightly varies from others.
 But overall, these are some key characteristics to look for:

 Key Characteristics Of Apple Juice

 - Crispy and Refreshing

 Substitutes For Apple Juice

 All the apple juice alternatives below can be used at a ratio of 1 to 1.
-Meaning a cup of apple juice can be subbed with a cup of pear juice.
+This means a cup of apple juice can be subbed with a cup of pear juice.

 White Grape Juice